The Difference Between Collision and Comprehensive Insurance

 Some other facts about this type of policy:

 - The consumer chooses their deductible when they purchase their policy.
 The higher the deductible, the more they will have to pay out-of-pocket for their expenses in the event of an accident, but the less they will have to pay for their monthly premiums.
-Consider the age of your vehicle, and the amount you will be willing and capable of paying for repairs when you make a decision about your deductible.
+Consider the age of your vehicle and the amount you will be willing and capable of paying for repairs when you make a decision about your deductible.

-- While collision insurance is optional according to Florida insurance laws, many lenders require borrowers to maintain collision insurance while they are financing their vehicle.
+- While collision insurance is optional according to Florida insurance laws, many lenders require borrowers to maintain collision insurance while they are financing their vehicles.
 That means that you may have a choice about collision insurance if your car is paid off, but you may be required to have it if you have a car loan.

 - Collision insurance will cover the cost of vehicle replacement if the vehicle is totaled in an accident.

 - Collision insurance does not cover damage to a vehicle caused by something other than an accident, such as hail or theft.
 It also does not cover the cost of damages to other vehicles, your medical bills, or the medical bills of any other person involved in the accident.

 - Collision coverage has a limit or maximum amount that may be paid toward damage to your vehicle.
 The limit of your policy is usually the actual cash value of your car.
 So if your car was totaled, the insurance carrier would pay the depreciated value of your vehicle, minus the deductible.